kovetskiy/mark/README.md

 * template: `ac:contentbylabel` to display a list of pages, blog posts or attachments that have particular labels
   - CQL: The CQL query to discover the content

+* template: `ac:detailssummary` to show summary information from one page on a another page
+  - Headings: Column headings to show
+  - CQL: The CQL query to discover the pages
+  - SortBy: Sort by a specific column heading

 * macro `@{...}` to mention user by name specified in the braces.

 ## Template & Macros Usecases